biogeospatial/Biodiverse_publication_list/InstallationLinuxSourceHPC.md

 These instructions apply to version 2.99_001 and later.

+They are based on development on Centos 6.3, but have not been tested line by line when written.
+Please report any errors or suggestions.

-They have been tested on Centos 6.3, assume you are using a standard user account, and are accessing Biodiverse through the git repository.
+They also assume you are using a standard user account, and are accessing Biodiverse through the git repository.

 **Table of contents:**